 May emphasized that a “multi-layered defense system” is critical for hotel F&B outlets going forward.

-Landestoy, for her part, emphasized Hilton’s CleanStay program, in which the company partnered with The Mayo Clinic, and its ongoing health and cleanliness efforts.
+Landestoy, for her part, emphasized Hilton’s CleanStay program in which the company partnered with The Mayo Clinic and its ongoing cleanliness efforts.

 “We’ve been really putting in more different stations and putting in more effort with the team members to give that assurance to our guests so they can avoid those touchpoints,” she said.